-For PR and outreach, the Foundation was able to further build on the success of the Foundation's je staat te koop (in English: "you are for sale") campaign, which was launched early November 2022.
+For PR and outreach, the Foundation continues to build on the je staat te koop (in English: "you are for sale") campaign, which was launched early November 2022.
 The je staat te koop campaign was designed with the help of pr and media specialists, and initially aimed to promote the initiative against X Corp/MoPub, as well as increase awareness of the importance of privacy and data protection in general.
 The campaign was very well received in the Dutch press, and led many thousands of consumers to register with the X Corp/MoPub initiative through SDBN's online registration platform at www.jestaattekoop.nl in a show of public support.

 The je staat te koop campaign effectively communicates consumers' vulnerability to large-scale privacy infringements and the significant risks such infringements pose on a personal level as well as to society in general.
 The campaign was adopted for the launch of the Amazon and Adobe cases as well, once again leading to significant coverage in the national and international media and leading to thousands of new registered supporters for SDBN's initiatives.
+A new PR-initiative aimed at increasing awareness and boosting registration was launched in Q2 2024.